Justintime50/muffinscript/README.md

 It IS dead simple, it IS robust, it IS delectably little.

-I built **MuffinScript** as a POC (mostly without AI) to see if I could even build a programming language.
+I built **MuffinScript** as a POC (mostly without AI) to see if I could even build a **Turing Complete** programming language.
 I don't have intentions for it to become very useful, but it was super fun to build some basic programming language concepts into.

 So what's it used for?
 Building tiny little scripts and tools.